MoralistFestus/ClipLab/README.md

 	</script>
 ```

-<p style="font-family:georgia">You can copy text from an input field for example:</p>
+You can copy text from an input field for example:

 ```javascript